 The NARMA-L2 model with modified Elman neural network structure is used to propose a new hybrid neural network model in order to improve the performance of modeling and controlling of the nonlinear system.
-Thus, the structure of the Modified Elman Neural Network (MENN) is shown in Fig. 4.
-It consists of four layers as explained below, Medsker and Jain, 2001, Abdulkarim and Garko, 2015.
+Thus, the structure of Modified Elman Neural Network (MENN) is shown in Fig. 4.